Swazi Nation Land

-Swazi Nation Land (SNL) is land in eSwatini which is under the rule of chiefs for settlement of Swazi people.
-It is vested in the king in trust of the nation.
-On SNL communal land is typically used for pasture with livestock belonging to residents of a chiefdom freely roaming.
-Land for homesteads and small farms is allocated by chiefs who also settle matters of land disputes.
+Swazi Nation Land (SNL) is land in Eswatini which is under the rule of chiefs for settlement of Swazi people.
+It is vested in the King in trust of the nation.
+SNL communal land is typically used for pasture with livestock belonging to residents of a chiefdom freely roaming.
+Land for homesteads and small farms is allocated by chiefs, who also settle matters of land disputes.